check-spelling-sandbox/materialize/misc/helm-charts/operator/CONTRIBUTING.md

 This command updates the `README.md` file based on the chart's `values.yaml` file and the `README.md.gotmpl` template.

 Make sure you have `helm-docs` installed.
-You can install it by following the instructions [here](https://github.com/norwoodj/helm-docs).
+You can install it by [following the instructions](https://github.com/norwoodj/helm-docs).

 ## Linting